Sichii/Chaos-Server/docs/articles/Components.md

 # Components

-Components are a way of separating out functionality into smaller, more manageable pieces.
-They let you pull pieces of logic out of script so that you can reuse them in multiple places, and in multiple different script types.
+Components are a way of separating functionality into smaller, more manageable pieces.
+They let you pull pieces of logic out of scripts so that you can reuse them in multiple places and multiple different script types.
 For example, both skills and spells can have animations, body animations, sounds, deal damage, and more.
 Each of these things can be separated into their own components.